Adrian Clarke looks at key tactical points and players who can be decisive in Matchweek 11.

 The last three Premier League goals City have conceded all stemmed from deliveries into the penalty area from wide areas.

-Bournemouth left-back Milos Kerkez provided two tremendous assists at the Vitality Stadium, while in the 2-1 comeback win at Molineux, it was Wolverhampton Wanderers' right-back Nelson Semedo who crossed for Jorgen Strand Larsen to score.
+Bournemouth left-back Milos Kerkez provided two tremendous assists at the Vitality Stadium, while in the 2-1 comeback win at Molineux, it was Wolverhampton Wanderers' right-back Nelson Semedo who crossed for Jorgen Strand Larsen to open the scoring.

-To avoid a repeat, Man City must track Brighton’s full-backs and wingers far more diligently.
+To avoid a repeat, City must track Brighton’s full-backs and wingers far more diligently.

 Cracks have appeared when opponents have released the spare man out wide and forced Guardiola’s defence to turn and sprint back towards their own goal.

-City are conceding more goals and better-quality chances compared to 2023/24.
+City are conceding more goals and better-quality chances compared with 2023/24.

-As you can see in the table below, City's Expected Goals Against (xGA), how many goals a team is likely to concede based on the quality of chances they allow the other team to have on their goal, is significantly higher than last season.
+As you can see in the table below, City's Expected Goals Against (xGA - or how many goals a team are likely to concede based on the quality of chances they allow the other team to have on their goal), is significantly higher than last season.

 The issues can be turned around quickly, but this negative trend is making it harder for them to win matches with their usual ease.